aiborra11/crypto-scraper/README.md

 | 2018-08-09 12:00:00 |  314733664 |  4981585266840 |     49815.9 | 3.14734e+08 |           -1.61104e+06 |                 -2.70579e+10 |           35096 |           33561 |          -1535 |            68657 |     6312.82 |  0.00166856  | 6352   | 6273.5 | 6316   |  6320   |
 | 2018-08-09 16:00:00 | 1403867727 | 22065437110463 |    220654   | 1.40387e+09 |            2.75257e+07 |                  3.95259e+11 |          106490 |          110371 |           3881 |           216861 |     6314.68 |  0.000293317 | 6550   | 6182   | 6320   |  6493.5 |

-`Timestamp:` Timerange the data is grouped and when.
+`Timestamp:` Interval the data is grouped into and the timeframe it belongs.

 `Size`: Amount of contracts traded during the selected frequency (absolute terms).